VEWOXIC/TGTSF/README.md

 You may need to do the pre-embedding using scripts provided in the dataset folder.

 The main model is TGTSF_torch.
 Other versions are deprecated.

+We will update the paper on arxiv from time to time.
+Keep updated here: https://arxiv.org/abs/2405.13522